tprebs/fluttermap_heatmap/README.md

 # Flutter Map Heatmap plugin

-A Simple heatmap plugin written for for [flutter_map](https://github.com/fleaflet/flutter_map) package
+A Simple heatmap plugin written for for [flutter_map](https://github.com/fleaflet/flutter_map) package.
+This plugin has been extracted from a larger app and the configuration options are limited to what was required for that application.

 ## example